jignesh13/ClockView/README.md

 # ClockView
-clockwidget with real time and animation you can edit source code based on your requirment please look at speedometerview.java it easy to customize needle,guage and all other stuff
+clockwidget with real time and animation

+you can easily edit source code based on your requirment please look at clockview.java it easy to customize

 <image src=https://user-images.githubusercontent.com/20221469/58963056-1cedc980-87ca-11e9-9134-eb03611694e3.gif
  width=225 height=400>